LOKisGithub/LokisAsicTester/README.md

 - Copy the contents to a SD card (needs to be FAT32 formatted)
 - Boot S17 controlboard or Universaltestfixture with SD card

+# Usage
+You can prepare your config files and save them to the configs folder on the SD card.
+The WebUI will pickup all configs and show the in a dropdown, so you can easily chose between different config-files.